 Botswana & Namibia - Plan your trip (Chapter)

 Your journey to Botswana & Namibia starts here.
 You’ll find the tools to plan your adventure: where to go and when, how much to budget, plus inspirational images of the safari experience.

-Blessed with some of the greatest wildlife spectacles on earth, Botswana is one of the great safari destinations in Africa.
-Here too are the Okavango Delta and the Kalahari Desert, at once iconic African landscapes and vast stretches of wilderness.
+Blessed with the Okavango Delta, the Kalahari Desert, and some of the greatest wildlife spectacles on earth, Botswana is one of the foremost safari destinations in Africa.